Log InCartCall Now: (616) 667-7297

 Plan Now for a Successful Holiday Dog Grooming Season!

-Yes, we know it’s still summer, but in a blink of an eye the leaves will turn, snow may fall (if you’re in the northern states) and the sweet jingle of the cash register will ring out across the land.
+The autumn leaves may still be turning, but the sweet jingle of the Holiday Rush cash register will soon ring out across the land.
 Are you — or your salon — ready for the holiday rush?
 In this excerpt, CMG Melissa Verplank outlines tips and questions to ask yourself to ensure a smooth holiday season.
-If you need to hire help, train them now with Paragon’s Distance Learning program, and you’ll be set to ring in the New Year with record profits!
+If you need to hire help, train them now with Paragon’s Groomer Education & Training Program, and you’ll be set to ring in the New Year with record profits!

 Ten Tips & Questions to Help You Get Through the Dogs During the Holiday Season